knkrn5/Programming-Concepts/git/git.md

-git merge staging   # merge staging into current branch git merge staging --no-commit # Merge with --no-commit to review before finalizing git merge origin/main # Takes the commit from the local remote-tracking-branch(in this case origin/main) and Merges them into whatever branch we're currently on. git cherry-pick <commit-hash> # Cherry-pick specific commits instead of merging all
+git merge staging   # merge staging into current branch git merge staging --no-commit # Merge with --no-commit to review before finalizing git merge origin/main # Takes the commit from the local remote-tracking-branch(in this case origin/main) and Merges them into whatever branch we're currently on.

+git cherry-pick <commit-hash> # Apply that one commit from the branch we have picked the commit-hash into our current branch

 git branch -f main staging # Make local main match staging without merging